LuigiRussoDev/Am-I-a-Celebrity/README.md

 # Am I a celebrity?
 The ironic title is an excuse to introduce a problem and show the results.
-As can be seen from the title, in this problem, we want to address a very important target in the field of computer vision and artificial intelligence: Visual Recognition.
+As can be seen from the title, in this problem, I want to address a very important target in the field of computer vision and artificial intelligence: Visual Recognition.
 The main idea is based on a set of data (people's faces) and recognize their face.
 The resolution of the task, features a set of Celebrity images data set (The best way to obtain images easily available from the internet).
 The dataset was obtained through youtube videos for each celebrity.
 The celebrities in question are 6: ArianaGrande, Bill Gates, Donald Trump, Selena Gomez, Taylor Swift, Emma Stome and Luigi Russo (myself).

 ## Preprocessing
 The preprocessing phase was very important in order to obtain a valid image dataset.